ElchinFarhad/Indoor-Navigation/README.md

 # Indoor-Navigation

-Indoor navigation system based on plain browser.
-It detect result on qr code and coordinates of qr code image.
+Indoor navigation system based on plain browser(mobile browsers).
+This is the visual-based navigation system which uses the device's camera to scan markers (QR codes) in the environment to determine orientation and position.
+It detect result text, destination coordinates and direction from qr code image.
+Project done by Rust, ReactJS and with the use of Lambda Twist algorithm.

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.